Rogerinho (footballer, born 1987)

-Rogério de Assis Silva Coutinho or simply Rogerinho (born March 20, 1987 in Bacabal), is a Brazilian professional footballer who plays for Hatta as an attacking midfielder.
+Rogério de Assis Silva Coutinho or simply Rogerinho (born March 20, 1987, in Bacabal), is a Brazilian professional footballer who plays as an attacking midfielder.

 Club career

 Early life

-Rogerinho made his professional debut in 3-3 draw away to J. Malucelli on January 14, 2007, scoring his first professional goal in a 3-3 draw away to Londrina on February 1, 2007 in the Campeonato Paranaense.
+Rogerinho made his professional debut in 3–3 draw away to J. Malucelli on January 14, 2007, scoring his first professional goal in a 3–3 draw away to Londrina on February 1, 2007, in the Campeonato Paranaense.

-He was sent off in a 2-1 defeat away at Paranavaí on February 7, 2007, also in the Campeonato Paranaense.
+He was sent off in a 2–1 defeat away at Paranavaí on February 7, 2007, also in the Campeonato Paranaense.

 Kuwait SC

 Rogerinho transferred to Kuwait League champions Al-Kuwait in September 2008.
 On 21 May 2009, he won the Kuwaiti Emir Cup with Kuwait Sports Club after defeating Al Arabi.
-Furthermore, he won 3 AFC Cups with Kuwait Sports Club, as well as the Kuwait Crown Prince Cup 2 years in a row (2010, 2011), and the Kuwait Federation Cup in 2010 and 2012.
+Furthermore, he won 3 AFC Cups with Kuwait Sports Club, as well as the Kuwait Crown Prince Cup 2 consecutive seasons (2010 and 2011), and the Kuwait Federation Cup in 2010 and 2012.
 He won the best player award in 2012 due to his performance in the 2012 AFC Cup.
 In 2012, Rogerinho also won AFC Award for best foreign player of the year.
 He won 12 titles with Kuwait Sports Club, making him the most successful player in Kuwait and in Asia.